-☐ How would routers combat a counting-to-infinity problem?

-Using Link-State routing algorithms.

-☐ Is this referring to the Bellman-Ford Algorithm?

-Yes

-Didn't R2 know the cost to A when it sent its cost to A to R1?
-If so, why couldn't R2 figure out the final state of the network?

-R2's cost to A is 2 at that time.
+- ☐ How would routers combat a counting-to-infinity problem? - Using Link-State routing algorithms. - ☐ Is this referring to the Bellman-Ford Algorithm?
+Yes - □ Didn't R2 know the cost to A when it sent its cost to A to R1?
+If so, why couldn't R2 figure out the final state of the network? - R2's cost to A is two at that time.
 It sends that to R1.
 This example is highly simplified.
-Actual cycles may be pretty big.

-☐ How could we prevent counting to infinity?

-Use link-state algorithms.
+Actual cycles may be pretty big. - ☐ How could we prevent counting to infinity?
+Use link-state algorithms. - ☐ Why does the counting to infinity cause a problem?
+Isn't it technically true that the cost to the "lost" router is infinite since there is no longer a valid path to it?

+It takes a long time for all routers to know that the cost is infinite.